tueimage/8qa01/README.md

 Codella N, Gutman D, Celebi ME, Helba B, Marchetti MA, Dusza S, Kalloo A, Liopyris K, Mishra N, Kittler H, Halpern A. "Skin Lesion Analysis Toward Melanoma Detection: A Challenge at the 2017 International Symposium on Biomedical Imaging (ISBI), Hosted by the International Skin Imaging Collaboration (ISIC)". arXiv: 1710.05006 [cs.CV] Available: https://arxiv.org/abs/1710.05006

-In de eerste instantie gaan jullie aan de slag met 100 oefenbeelden (hetzelfde beelden voor iedereen).
-Hiervoor is per beeld een klasse bekend is (bijvoorbeeld Melanoma (0 = nee, 1 = ja) of Keratosis (0 = nee, 1 = ja)).
-Elk groepje krijgt ook een eigen bestand, die 100 andere beelden beschrijft (verschillende 100 beelden per groepje).
-In de eerste instantie krijgen jullie hiervoor alleen de beelden, na het inleveren van de tussentijdse opdracht krijgen jullie ook de klasse labels.
-Het is verplicht om in iedere geval je eigen beelden te gebruiken, maar het is toegestaan om daarnaast andere data te gebruiken als jullie dat willen.

-To get the data, go to this page https://surfdrive.surf.nl/files/index.php/s/nMApH6fK10RjSMa and download two things:

-- Large zipfile with the images
-- Excel files corresponding to your group

-In the zipfile you will find subfolders with two types of images:
+There are more than 2000 images in this dataset.
+For each image, we have the following data:

--	ISIC_[ID].png with a lesion
+*	ISIC_[ID].png the image of the lesion
--	ISIC_[ID]_segmentation.png with a mask showing which pixels belong to the lesion
+*	ISIC_[ID]\_segmentation.png the mask of the lesion, showing which pixels belong to the lesion or not

-The Excel files contain information about the images.
+* The label of the image, i.e. whether it belongs to the Melanoma class (0 = no, 1 = yes), and/or the Keratosis class (0 = no, 1 = yes).

+The full dataset is available via https://challenge.isic-archive.com/landing/2017, but to only get the images you need, you can get the ZIP file from https://surfdrive.surf.nl/files/index.php/s/nMApH6fK10RjSMa .

+## Intermediate assignment

+Initially you will work with a subset of 100 images, which are different for each group.
+The Excel files with the IDs of the images you need, will be shared on Canvas.
+The format is the same as of the file group2019_example_labels.xlsx.
 One image ID corresponds to one row, and one piece of information (such as a measurement of the image) corresponds to one column.

+There are two things you need to do in your assignment, measure the images by hand, and describe your plan for the final assignment.

-## Intermediate assignment
+### Intermediate assignment - part 1

--	Een Excel bestand annotations_2019groupX.xlsx (zie template op Canvas) waar jullie zelf “op het oog” een aantal kenmerken voor jullie dataset meten.
-Per kenmerk moeten er minimaal 3 herhaalde metingen zijn, die door verschillende mensen gemaakt zijn.
-Per kenmerk moet 1 persoon alle 100 metingen doen.
-Verdere uitleg staat in de Excel sheet.

-Het is aan jullie om te beslissen hoe jullie meten, maar de metingen moeten getallen zijn.
-Bijvoorbeeld 0 (nee) of 1 (ja), of een score tussen de 0 en 100, of een score van 1-5.
-Leg uit wat jullie keuze is.
-Dit mag verschillend zijn per kenmerk.
+* Label your group's images by hand ("op het oog") for one or more features you plan to measure.
+Per feature you need to have at least three people repeating the measurements, and each person measures all 100 images.

+* For example, if you measure two features, you can have persons A, B and C measuring feature 1, and persons D, E, F measuring feature 2.
+Your Excel file will then have 6 additional columns.

+* You can decide yourself how to measure things, but the measurement has to be numerical.
+For example a binary score (0 = no, 1 = yes), a scale (for example 1 to 5), etc.

+* Follow the instructions of the template and use the same format.

+* This data will allow you to start doing experiments early on, so that you can spread the work inside the group.

--	2 A4jes PDF met twee dingen:
+### Intermediate assignment - part 2
-o	een lijst kenmerken die jullie zouden willen meten, met een korte motivatie en een strategie hoe jullie dit willen doen.
-De kenmerken die jullie op het oog hebben gemeten, moeten hier onderdeel van zijn.
-Bijvoorbeeld, voor het kenmerk “grootte” zou de strategie kunnen zijn “het aantal witte pixels in het masker”. o	Een beschrijving van een mogelijk experiment, wat zouden jullie met wat kunnen vergelijken?
-Jullie kunnen de getallen uit de template gebruiken om hiermee alvast te experimenteren.

-Het is voor deze opdracht niet nodig om code in te leveren.

-Hand-in your by-hand annotations (for your group images), following the template in group2019_example_labels.xlsx:

-- The first column ID should contain the IDs (without the file extension) of your images
-- The other columns should be named FeatureName_GroupNumber_AnnotatorNumber
-- The columns Melanoma etc are just examples, you do not have these yet, so you can ignore them
-- The annotations in one column have to be made by one person
-- The annotations have to be numeric, either integers (0,1,2..) or decimals (1.5…) are allowed
-- The first sheet should not contain anything else, except the columns above
-- The second sheet "key" should have short descriptions of the features
-- Call your file group2019_XY_manual.xlsx
+* Write down a list of features you want to measure, and the strategy you plan to use.
+These steps should be similar to pseudocode, for example "resize the image, subtract original image from the smaller image" etc.

+*	A possible experiment to test out your method, what could you compare with what?
+You could use the measurements you create, to already try this out a bit.

+* The goal of this assignment is to get feedback on your plans, there is no grade.

+* Hand in both parts of the assignment on Canvas

-## Code tips
+## Final assignment

-When extending the code, keep in mind the following:

-- Separate data and code.
-For example if you use a threshold value, it should be defined as a variable so it is easy to change, and not hard-coded in the function.

-- Use consistent and descriptive variable and function names (for example shape_area instead of a)

-- Comment your code, especially when it is not possible to read from the statement what is happening (for example, calculate_area(shape) is clear enough)

-## Handing in your project

-For the final assignment you have to hand in your report (see the Casusinfo) and your code.
+For the final assignment you have to hand in your report (see Canvas) and your code.
 You can hand in the code this with a ZIP file.
 Some tips:

--	Your main script has to be called group2019_XY.ipynb where XY is the group number.
+*	Your main script has to be called class2020_groupXY.ipynb where XY is the group number.
 This script has to perform everything that is necessary to create your measurements and experiments.

-- Include the Excel file that your code creates (group2019_automatic.xlsx)
+* Include the Excel file that your code creates (class2020_groupXY_automatic.xlsx)

--	All necessary code (except common Python packages) needs to be included in the zip file.
+*	All necessary code (except common Python packages) needs to be included in the zip file.

-- Do NOT include the images in the zip file.
+* Do NOT include the lesion images in the ZIP file.

--	The code has to run if it is unzipped on a different computer, after changing the directory where the images are located.
+*	The code has to run if it is unzipped on a different computer, after changing the directory where the images are located.

--	Follow the guidelines above for using comments, and separating your parameters from your code.

-# Presentation
-Om stem op te nemen zijn er verschillende gratis programma’s beschikbaar, zoals Audacity.
-Gebruik geen extern beeldmateriaal waarvan de auteursrechten dit niet toestaan.
-In Google Image search kun je bij “Tools” aangeven dat beelden die gevonden worden, “Labeled for reuse” zijn.